raghavmecheri/InterviewPrep/InterviewNotes.md

 	- Maintain a single stack, with 0, (len-1)/2, and len-1 being the indexes of the beginnings of the three stacks.
 The first and third stack would grow in opposite directions, while the second stack would grow in either direction
 	- Another way to do this would be to structure it such that there is a secondary array that holds the parent for each node.
 All the other elements would be <a href="https://prismoskills.appspot.com/lessons/Programming_Puzzles/Multiple_stacks_in_single_array.jsp">linked to the parent</a>
 - Stack Min [to always return the minimum element]:
+	- Just maintain a PQ alongside the stack
-	- Track the min element during insertion
+	- When you pop, remove the element from the PQ as well
-	- Pop each one one by one, until you find the smallest one
+	- For getMin() just peek the PQ
 - SetOfStacks:
 	- Array of Stacks (or ArrayList).
 When stacks[i] overflows, move to stacks[i+1].
 Track the stack that's at the top, to pop and push from that.
 - Queue using 2 Stacks: